 Don Wright Faculty of Music Undergraduate Gift Fund

-The Faculty of Music Undergraduate Gift Fund was established in 1993, and is replenished annually by students in the form of a $100.00 refundable levy, included in each student’s tuition fee.
-These funds have enabled the Faculty of Music to create a reserve of money, entitled The Faculty of Music Undergraduate Gift Fund.
+The Don Wright Faculty of Music Undergraduate Gift Fund was established in 1993, and is replenished annually by students in the form of a $100.00 refundable levy, included in each student’s tuition fee.
+These funds have enabled the Faculty of Music to create a reserve of money, entitled the Don Wright Faculty of Music Undergraduate Gift Fund.
 This reserve is used to enhance the educational experience of students within the faculty by providing funding for equipment and projects that would otherwise be impossible.
-For further information, please refer to the pdf document below.

-The Gift Fund Committee is comprised of the Faculty of Music Students' Council President (Committee Chair), up to seven undergraduate Music students, a professor from the Faculty of Music, and the Dean of Music.
+The Gift Fund Committee is comprised of the Don Wright Faculty of Music Students' Council President (Committee Chair), up to seven undergraduate Music students, a professor from the Don Wright Faculty of Music, and the Dean of Music.
 The Committee meets twice per academic year to review submitted applications to the Gift Fund – during the Fall term (Round One), and the Winter term (Round Two).

-Gift Fund Round One is now open for 2017-2018, and application forms are now available.
-An electronic (pdf) version of the application form and guidelines can be found below.
-Printed application forms are also available for pick-up from Michelle Lynch in the Dean’s/Finance & Payroll Office (Talbot College – Room 213).
+Gift Fund Round One is now open for 2019-2020, and application forms are now available.
+An electronic version of the application form can be found below.
+Printed application forms are also available for pick-up from Christine Ramsden in the Dean’s/Finance & Payroll Office (Talbot College – Room 213).

 1) Guidelines for Submitting Applications:

 - All funds specified shall be in Canadian dollars;

 - FOR INTERNATIONAL/NON-RESIDENT GUESTS: The fee you quote will have 15% withholding tax deducted, as per the Canadian Revenue Agency guidelines for non-residents of Canada

 - Partial funding to projects is an option;

 - Projects that have sought other forms of funding may receive special consideration;